Mark Canha Preview, Player Props: Brewers vs. Cardinals

-On Wednesday, Mark Canha (.250 batting average in his past 10 games, with three doubles, a home run, three walks and 11 RBI) and the Milwaukee Brewers play the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
-First pitch is at 7:40 PM ET.
+On Thursday, Mark Canha (.250 batting average in his past 10 games, with three doubles, a home run, three walks and 11 RBI) and the Milwaukee Brewers play the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cardinals.
+He had a hitless showing in his last game (0-for-4) against the Cardinals.

 Sportsbook Promo Codes